 “Carrying a gun isn’t supposed to be comfortable, it is supposed to be a comfort” Clint Smith

 When you find the right fit training will be easier, carrying will be comfortable, and shooting will be safe.
-Handle and shoot as many guns as you can and yes, it’s ok to talk to friends and family for additional input but instead of it dictating your purchase it will help you affirm your decision and make the best choice for you.
+Handle and shoot as many guns as you can as you explore and yes, it’s ok to talk to friends and family for additional input but instead of it dictating your purchase it will help you affirm your decision and make the best choice for you.
+The Well Armed Woman has collected reviews from hundreds of women that may be helpful to you.
+You can find them here: Gun Reviews By Women

-Body shape, size and physical limitations are all important factors.
-Let’s be honest, a 32A bust size will not conceal a GLOCK 19 in a bra holster very well nor will a 42 DD or a larger tummy allow for effective cross draw carry.
+Body shape, size, and physical limitations are all important factors.
+Let’s be honest, a 32A bust size will not conceal a GLOCK 19 in a bra holster very well nor will a larger bust or more full tummy allow for effective cross draw carry.
 Joint, muscle and other physical issues must be considered and their impact on concealed carry understood, as they will help you identify and determine locations that are reachable.

 Your choice of clothing is critical if you intend to carry concealed.
 Your clothing not only needs to fit you, it needs to fit your gun.
 Women tend to wear more fitted styles and